Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Limiting Posterior Distribution for Covariance Parameters

-\textbf{Relation to partially identified models.} Our BvM theorems for the covariance parameters can also be related to the Bayesian literature of \emph{partially identified models}.
-Such models have been studied extensively in statistics and econometrics literature (\citet{Man03}, \citet{Tam10}, \citet{Gus15}).
-In a partially identified model, the probability distribution of the data are compatible with a set of different parameter values.
+\textbf{Relation to partially identified models.} Our theorems for the covariance parameters can also be related to the Bayesian literature of \emph{partially identified models}.
+Such models have been studied extensively in statistics and econometrics literature, but only for independent and weakly dependent data (\citep{Man03}, \citep{Tam10}, \citep{Gus15}).
+In partially identified models, the probability distribution of the data is compatible with a set of different parameter values.
 This parameter set is referred to as the \emph{identification region}.
-As a result, consistent point estimator for the true parameter value does not exist, though one can still consistently estimate the identification region.
-If the Mat\'ern covariance function is parameterized by $(\sigma^2,\alpha)$, then under fixed-domain asymptotics, the distribution of $X_n$ are asymptotically compatible with any parameters on the curve $\Gamma_{\theta_0} = \{(\sigma^2,\alpha)\in \RR_+^2: \sigma^2 \alpha^{2\nu}=\theta_0 \}$, which is the identification region in our problem.
-Therefore, in the asymptotic sense, our model can be viewed as a partially identified model.
+As a result, consistent point estimator for the true parameter does not exist, though one can still consistently estimate the identification region.
+The asymptotic property of posterior distributions in partially identified models have been studied in \citep{MonSch12}, \citep{Gus14}, \citep{Jiang17}, \citep{Chenetal18}, \citep{JiangLi19}, etc. However, the Bayesian theory from these works only applies to independent data and weakly dependent data, and does not apply to our GP model.
+Depending on the assumptions, the limiting posterior of the nuisance parameter can either only depend on the prior (\citep{MonSch12}), or depend on the prior and some asymptotically deterministic function of the identifiable part of the parameter vector (\citep{Jiang17}).